 A thorough cleaning – checkups almost always include a complete cleaning.
 Using special instruments, a dental hygienist will scrape below the gumline, removing built-up plaque and tarter that can cause gum disease, cavities, bad breath and other problems.

-A full examination – our dentists will perform a thorough examination of your teeth, gums and mouth, looking for signs of disease or other problems.
+A full examination – our dentists will perform a thorough examination of your teeth, gums, and mouth, looking for signs of disease or other problems.
 Their goal is to help maintain your good oral health and to prevent problems from becoming serious, by identifying and treating them as soon as possible.
+This full examination will determine what type of cleaning you will need.
+There are different types of cleaning depending on the dentist and hygienist’s diagnosis.
+Both dentists and hygienists use x-rays, intraoral photos, and thorough exams to determine the diagnosis.
+The type of cleaning you will need will be thoroughly explained to you on your first visit.
+This cleaning may or may not be performed on your first visit.
+Our providers will be sure to answer all your questions and educate you on your oral health!

 X-rays – depending on your age, risks of disease and symptoms, our dentists may recommend X-rays.
 X-rays can diagnose problems otherwise unnoticed, such as damage to jawbones, impacted teeth, abscesses, cysts or tumors and decay between the teeth.
 They may ask for a Panoramic X-ray as well.
 This type of film provides a complete view of your upper and lower jaw in a single picture and helps the dentist understand your bite and the relationship between the different teeth and your arch.